johnnolan/blog/_posts/2017-03-04-publishing-jekyll-aws-s3-cloudfront.markdown

 * ```branches``` tells Travis to... only build our master branch

-Now, before we commit and push to git we need to setup credentials for
+Now, before we commit and push to Github we need to setup credentials for
 ```awscli```, to allow it to connect to our account.

 Log into [https://travis-ci.org](https://travis-ci.org) and find your